 The WHI study ended March 31, 2005, and the closeout date for data collection was April 8, 2005.
 Participants consenting to join the WHI Extension Study continue to be followed, primarily for outcomes data collection.
-This data release includes data sets current as of August 14, 2009.
-No updates to the previously released baseline or follow-up data from the WHI Study have been made.
-The outcomes data sets include all WHI participants, and the first occurrence of outcomes since the beginning of WHI.
-Some outcomes data may differ slightly from previously released data due to edits made between the time of the previous release and August 14, 2009.
+The WHI Extension Study ended September 30, 2010.
+This data release includes all outcomes and follow-up forms occurring through the end of the Extension Study, and is current as of March 31, 2011.
+With the exception of the Form 45 - Current Supplement data set, where a few duration variables were added, no updates to the previously released baseline or follow-up data from the WHI Study have been made.

+The outcomes data sets include all WHI participants and only the first occurrence of outcomes since the beginning of WHI.
+In the fall of 2010, WHI implemented the new extension procedures, reducing the number of participants that have their outcomes adjudicated.
+These datasets include outcomes collected before those rules came into effect.
+Additionally, some outcomes data may differ slightly from previously released data due to edits made between the time of the previous release and March 31, 2011.
 Section 4 contains additional information on selected data sets.
-Substantial changes have been made to the way the outcomes detail information is provided, so please review the Outcomes section carefully.
+As of the April 30, 2010 release, substantial changes were made to the way the outcomes detail information is provided, so please review the Outcomes section carefully.

-1.1 Changes in the current release (April 30, 2010)
+1.1 Changes in the current release (May 31, 2011)